aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/week-04/lesson-01/index.md

 - [USB Flight Sim](https://www.pjrc.com/teensy/td_flightsim.html])

 [The Teensy Audio library even allows you to use your Teensy as a USB Audio Interface.](https://www.pjrc.com/teensy/td_libs_Audio.html)

+---

+## Assignment (Deadline: Tuesday, November 22 at 13:00)

+Create a small project that does the following:

+- Read at least two sensor values using Arduino.
+You can use any sensor you want to but they should be some other sensors than the ones we used in class.
+They can also be two channels from the same sensor such as the X and Y of the accelerometer.
+- Print out the values using the Serial port in a way that you can separate the different values.
+- Create a small sketch using Processing or p5.js (or some other programming environment) to read the sensor values from the serial port.
+You can use the examples on this page as a starting point.
+- Map the sensor values to some parameters in your sketch.
+You can simply visualize the data in some way or create something more interesting and meaningful that is more connected to the interaction.
+Do something else than the example we created today.

+Document your project on your course website. **Deadline: Tuesday, November 22 at 13:00.**